IBM 3270: 3279

 The 3279 was introduced in 1979.
 The 3279 was widely used as an IBM mainframe terminal before PCs became commonly used for the purpose.
 It was part of the 3270 series, using the 3270 data stream.
 Terminals could be connected to a 3274 controller, either channel connected to an IBM mainframe or linked via an SDLC (Synchronous Data Link Control) link.
 In the Systems Network Architecture (SNA) protocol these terminals were logical unit type 2 (LU2).
 The basic models 2A and 3A used red, green for input fields, and blue and white for output fields.
 However, the models 2B and 3B supported seven colors, and when equipped with the optional Programmed Symbol Set feature had a loadable character set that could be used to show graphics.
+The Programmed Symbol Set feature could be added in the field, and was standard in the model S3G.

 The IBM 3279 with its graphics software support, Graphical Data Display Manager (GDDM), was designed at IBM's Hursley Development Laboratory, near Winchester, England.